Lesaint-stack/Cracker/README.md

 # USAGE

-# Using Python or more
+# Using Python3 or more
 # Assure that script are in same path with dictionary and file wich contain password